ekinanp/merge-up-tests/README.md

   (2) Creating merge-up conflicts to test

 This will be expanded upon as more and more pieces of the puppet-agent release process are automated so that these automated parts can be thoroughly tested to ensure that they are correct.

+# TODO:
+The planned structure is like this:

+GitRepository
+  PuppetAgent
+  Component
+    Facter
+    Puppet
+    Leatherman
+    ...

+But this is still a WIP.
+Might be good to put the repo stuff in a "repos" directory.
+Still undecided on this, however